-Social distancing will still apply to in-salon nail appointments.
-Salons with more than one desk should be spaced six feet apart, and clients are advised to move around the premises as little as possible.
+Strict social distancing rules apply to in-salon nail appointments.
+Salons with more than one desk have been asked to be spaced six feet apart, and clients are advised to move around the premises as little as possible.

 Walk-In Appointments Will No Longer Be Permitted

-The general etiquette and way appointments are made is likely to change when the stay-at-home orders lifts.
+The general etiquette and way appointments are made has changed post stay-at-home orders.
 Salons are advised not to accept walk-in clients and only operate on an appointment basis.
-Each client should be asked about any COVID-19-related symptoms before proceeding with the appointment — likely via email or phone with agreed acknowledgement from clients of new policies in place.
+Each client will likely be asked about any COVID-19-related symptoms before proceeding with the appointment — likely via email or phone with agreed acknowledgement from clients of new policies in place.
 Technicians should only treat one client at a time to avoid any virus transferal.

 We May Have to Wait Longer For Mobile and Home Salon Appointments

-Technicians working in-house should not commence working until all restrictions on visitors in the home have been fully lifted.
-Once these stay-at-home orders have been lifted, the technician should avoid contact with other members in the home while carrying out the treatment.
+It's up to individual states to say if in-home beauty service appointments can resume.
+Technicians working in-house are required to follow similar rules to salons.
+The technician should avoid contact with other members in the home while carrying out the treatment.
 When entering the client's home, technicians should wear disposable foot coverings, gloves, a mask, and protective clothing, to be changed before entering a new client's home.

 POPSUGAR aims to give you the most accurate and up-to-date information about the novel coronavirus, but details and recommendations about this pandemic may have changed since publication.
 For the latest information on COVID-19, please check out resources from the WHO, the CDC, and local public health departments.